robmoore-i/suffix-tree-construction/README.md

 - `Plan.md` contains a brief implementation plan including the iterations and increments to the program which I've made until now.
-- `Task-description` contains the original task description.
+- `Task-description.md` contains the original task description.
 - `lib` contains the library implementing full-text search.
 - `app` contains a small example program which uses the library.
 - `scripts` contains a single script which you can use to fetch input